Big Brother Vip 2022-2023: today's previews and latest news

-Tonight, Monday 16 January 2023, at 21.40 on Canale 5 a new episode of Big Brother Vip will be aired with the 2022-2023 edition, number 7.
-Alfonso Signorini will once again be running the show who will be at his side will have two columnists: Orietta Berti and Sonia Bruganelli (remained after the media tussle with the former reality columnist Adriana Volpe).
+Tonight, Monday 23 January 2023, at 21.40 on Canale 5 a new episode of Big Brother Vip will be aired with the 2022-2023 edition, number 7.
+Alfonso Signorini will once again be present at his side will have two columnists: Orietta Berti and Sonia Bruganelli (remained after the media tussle with the former reality columnist Adriana Volpe).
 The winner and the final jackpot of 100,000 euros (half of which will go to charity) will be the one who manages to stay as long as possible in the Cinecittà loft, passing unscathed between nominations and surprise eliminations.
 But let’s see all the information together in detail.

 Advances